raspberrypilearning/dojo-mentoring/en/step_3.md

 --- task ---

-Noting the mentoring styles suggested above, **write down** some of the characteristics you think would be useful as a mentor.
-Beside each note if you have this attribute yourself.
+Take a look at these examples of useful mentor characteristics, which of them do you think you possess already?

 --- collapse ---